Iraxon/Orthophosphate/README.md

 The Orthophosphate compiler has four passes: a lexer (tokenizer), a parser, a post-parser, and a generator.
 It follows the same architecture as modern compilers for general purpose languages.

-## Using Orthophosphate

-Orthophosphate is still under construction and not yet ready for use.

 ## License

 All of the code in this repository is free and open source software under the MIT License.